isabella232/rtos-docs-pr.pl-pl/rtos-docs/usbx/usbx-host-stack-supplemental-2.md

 ## <a name="ux_host_class_printer_soft_reset"></a>ux_host_class_printer_soft_reset

-Wykonaj resetowanie miękkie do drukarki.
+Wykonaj resetowanie programowe do drukarki.

 ### <a name="prototype"></a>Prototype